 Growing up in The Mon Valley, a place that, by the 1980’s had already begun its descent towards being a shadow of itself, I have watched the institutions around me fade and dwindle.
 The story I tell you here took place at Rego’s Restaurant in Charleroi, Pennsylvania.

 Rego’s was a classic mom and pop red sauce joint.
 No frills, just the exact same menu for 60 years or so.
-I always noticed the stale smell of cigarettes as you entered.
 If you were smart, you ordered the homemade ravioli and a side salad.

 The perfectly white Italian bread came with a small bowl of wrapped butter pads that were always too hard to spread evenly so you ended up getting chunks of cold butter with each bite.
 I can taste the whole meal with nostalgia as I write this.

 Rego’s was where I learned how to have lunch with the ladies.
 We always seemed to end up there after a day of shopping at Richard’s for school clothes or stopping at the pet store to watch the Siamese fighting fish.
 Through osmosis we learned from Mom and Mama that a restaurant is only as good as its cup of coffee.
 My Mama reveled in sending hers back for a fresh cup that was piping hot.
 The waitresses were older, no nonsense ladies who had zero turnover.
 This was the place where I discovered the magic of the mixed drink.
 Being permitted to order a Shirley Temple with extra cherries never got old.

 But let me get to the memory that this old grate unearthed…

 For years, my brother, sister, and myself had an understanding that an alligator lived in the darkness behind the furnace grate in the Rego’s entrance hallway.